 The following should be present at your planning session:

-In preparing your PI Planning, you need to determine what is the vision that will guide the period you need to plan. the idea: align everyone around the transformation your business will experience in the future.
+In preparing your PI Planning, you need to determine what is the vision that will guide the period you need to plan for.
+The idea: align everyone around the transformation your business will experience in the future.

 Take into account the environment in which your business operates and will evolve in the coming times.
 Your vision can be based on positive elements (such as innovative projects that the company will carry out), negative (such as the arrival of new competitors on your market), or on constraints (such as new regulations).